 Feel free to peruse our literature, including brochures, posters, videos, and background info!

-What can Agile R100 do?
+What does the Agile R100 graphene biosensor do?
 How does the technology work?
 What are some examples of measurements from the tool?
 See this overview brochure for answers!

 Presented at the Drug Discovery Chemistry Conference in San Diego in 2017.